stripe/smokescreen/README.md

 financial partners stable egress IP addresses and abstracting away the details of which Stripe service is making the request.

-Smokescreen can be contacted over TLS.
-You can provide it with one or more client certificate authority certificates as well as their CRLs.
-Smokescreen will warn you if you load a CA certificate with no associated CRL and will abort if you try to load a CRL which cannot be used (ex.: cannot be associated with loaded CA).

-Smokescreen can be provided with an ACL to determine which remote hosts a service is allowed to interact with.
+In typical usage, clients contact Smokescreen over mTLS.
+Upon receiving a connection, Smokescreen authenticates the client's certificate against a configurable set of CAs and CRLs, extracts the client's identity, and checks the client's requested CONNECT destination against a configurable per-client ACL.

 By default, Smokescreen will identify clients by the "common name" in the TLS certificate they present, if any.
 The client identification function can also be easily replaced; more on this in the usage section.

 ## Dependencies